BibGuru Chicago Citation Generator

 What is the Chicago citation style?

 The Chicago format was developed by the University of Chicago Press in 1906.
-The first edition of the Chicago Manual of Style, a compilation of the typographical rules in force at the University of Chicago Press, had 203 pages and evolved into a comprehensive reference style guide of 1,146 pages in its seventeenth edition.
-It was one of the first editorial style guides published in the US and has largely impacted research methodology standardization, particularly citation style.
+The first edition of the Chicago Manual of Style, a compilation of the typographical rules in force at the University of Chicago Press, was one of the first editorial style guides published in the US and has largely impacted research methodology standardization, particularly citation style.
+The Chicago Manual of Style is in its 18th edition today.

 The style guide specifically focuses on American English and also deals with aspects of editorial practice, including grammar and usage, as well as document preparation and formatting.
 For citations, the Chicago style offers authors the choice between two formats: